 A great many homeowners across the country now have pools and luxurious outdoor areas that can be easily damaged by foul weather.
 Because these landscape features usually cost a great deal of money, it’s important to invest in securing them from the start.
 While screen enclosures used to be a design faux pas, they’re now an asset.

-Not only do these features make your home look well-kempt and modern, they can also direct wind away from your house, prevent the buildup of debris, and stop animals from entering.
-Furthermore, they can deter from unanticipated accidents like unattended children getting in.
+Not only do these features make your home look well-kempt and modern, but they also direct wind away from your house, prevent the buildup of debris and stop animals from entering.
+Furthermore, they deter from unanticipated accidents like unattended children getting in.
 Unfortunately, they do require maintenance, so it’s important to consider buying from the pros.
 Companies like www.screenvana.com offer comprehensive repair services to improve the longevity of your enclosure.

 We’ve mentioned it a few times on the blog that the right lighting makes all the difference in your home.
 Not only does it offer a warm and inviting aesthetic, but it’s also a great deterrent against unwanted visitors.
 Outdoor lighting doubles as a functional measure for outdoor gathers, as well as the proper lighting for home security cameras.